What a Foundation Story Is and Why Everything Else Depends On It

 Collectively, the brand becomes a series of workarounds.

-what a foundation story actually is
+A foundation story is the story

-A foundation story is the story your brand is already running on.
+your brand is already running on.

-It’s not your content.
+It’s not (just) your messaging.
+It’s not (just) your content.

 It’s the story beneath your brand shaping how people make sense of your work.

-Whether you’ve named it or not, that story is already doing work on your behalf
+That story is already doing work on your behalf — or against it.

 Things take more effort than they should.